jimi-1337/C4T-back-test/README.md

 ## Swager

   - The link to swager is : http://localhost:3000/api.
-  - All Private routes, you will find in front of them an icon of a lock.
+  - For all the private routes, you will find in front of them an icon of a lock.
   - All routes that need any cind of data you will find an exemple of the data needed in the route just click on it.